Is Sexual Harassment Sexual Abuse?

 People use “sexual harassment” and “sexual abuse” interchangeably to describe non-consensual sexual activities.
 While both terms are forms of sexual violence, they constitute separate sex crimes in many jurisdictions.

-Sexual harassment describes unwanted sexual behavior towards someone which makes them feel humiliated, intimidated, frightened, or offended.
+Sexual harassment describes unwanted sexual behavior towards someone that makes them feel humiliated, intimidated, frightened, or offended.
 According to the Equality Act, such behavior usually harms another person’s dignity and self-esteem.
 Sexual harassment also describes any unwelcome conduct of a sexual nature intended to cause feelings of embarrassment in another person, regardless of whether that person truly feels upset or embarrassed.

 men talking behind woman